-Organizations represent one overall church/ministry and can contain one or several WorshipTools accounts beneath them.
-Billing and SongSelect connections exist at the Organization level and apply to all accounts under the organization.
-Only those with Admin permission levels can make changes at the Organization level, or make purchases for accounts under the Organization.
+Organizations represent the entire church and can contain one or several WorshipTools accounts beneath them.
+Billing and SongSelect connections exist at the organization level and are shared by all accounts under the organization.
+Only those with Admin permission levels can make changes at the organization level, or make purchases for any of the accounts under the organization.

 Learn more about permission levels.

-Accounts (also referred to as Teams) typically represent a ministry or sub-ministry under the Organization.
-Most churches opt to have one WorshipTools account shared amongst all the sub-ministries of the church (i.e. one account for ABC Church), while a handful of other churches choose to set up different accounts for each sub-ministry (i.e. separate accounts under the Org for ABC Adult Ministry, ABC Youth, Outreach Ministry, etc.).
-The latter option allows each sub-ministry to manage its media files and song files separately from the other sub-ministries.
-However, in the case of multiple accounts under an organization, each account needs to be upgraded individually, and data cannot be shared or merged between separate accounts.
-Bible purchases are also specific to each account and are not shared amongst accounts under an umbrella Organization.
+Most churches set up one WorshipTools account for the whole church, while a handful of other churches choose to set up different accounts for each sub-ministry (i.e. separate accounts for ABC Adult Ministry, ABC Youth, Outreach Ministry, etc. under one ABC Church organization).
+The latter option is also used by churches with multiple campuses.
+It allows each sub-ministry or location to manage its media files and song files separately from the other accounts.
+However, each account needs to be upgraded individually, and data cannot be shared or merged between separate accounts.
+Bible purchases are also specific to each account and are not shared amongst accounts under an umbrella organization.

 Users (also referred to as People) are individuals who hold email/password log-ins to access a ministry's WorshipTools account.
 Regardless of who created an Organization and Account, WorshipTools data is never tied to a user.
 Users are essentially those who are authorized to access, view, and/or edit an account's data through their email/password log-in.
 Accounts can have an unlimited number of users, and Admin rights can be shared or transferred at any time.
 So, if a user leaves your ministry, don't fret!
 Your data is not lost – it's just a matter of giving the right person access.